Logo CG

 Bachelor thesis, March 2012.

-Kai Berger, Kai Ruhl, Mark Albers, Yannic Schröder, Alexander Scholz, Stefan Guthe, and Marcus Magnor:
+Kai Berger, Kai Ruhl, Mark Albers, Yannic Schröder, Alexander Scholz, Stefan Guthe, Marcus Magnor:

 ISBN: 978-1-4673-0061-2

-Yannic Schröder, Alexander Scholz, Kai Berger, Kai Ruhl, Stefan Guthe, and Marcus Magnor:
+Yannic Schröder, Alexander Scholz, Kai Berger, Kai Ruhl, Stefan Guthe, Marcus Magnor:

 Technical Report no. 09-15, ICG, October 2011.

-Kai Berger, Kai Ruhl, Christian Brümmer, Yannic Schröder, Alexander Scholz, and Marcus Magnor:
+Kai Berger, Kai Ruhl, Christian Brümmer, Yannic Schröder, Alexander Scholz, Marcus Magnor:

-Kai Ruhl, Kai Berger, Christian Lipski, Felix Klose, Yannic Schröder, Alexander Scholz, and Marcus Magnor:
+Kai Ruhl, Kai Berger, Christian Lipski, Felix Klose, Yannic Schröder, Alexander Scholz, Marcus Magnor:

 SIGGRAPH '11: ACM SIGGRAPH 2011 Posters